MarkRVinson/MarkRVinson.github.io/index.md

 I have processed or supervised the identification of more than 35,00 benthic invertebrate, zooplankton, and fish stomach content samples.
 I taught aquatic invertebrate taxonomy and biology at Utah State University.
 Stable istope sample preparation and fish aging are also present in my tool box.
 <br>
 [<img src="images/BugLab.png?raw=true"/>](images/BugLab.png)
-Images from the BugLab years at Utah State University, 1992-2008.
-Clockwise; Rio and I in Desolation Canyon, Green River.
-The BugLab circa 2003.
-Green River brown trout stomach content sampling.
-Leeches were always one of my favorite study animal.
-Blephaceridae Bibliocephla grandis, another favorite.

 <br>

 ---